teamwall/formidable/README.md

       :renderer       - Determines the type of renderer to use.
 Built-in options:
                           :bootstrap-horizontal (the default)
                           :bootstrap-stacked
+                          :bootstrap3-stacked
                           :table
                           :inline
       :fields         - Sequence of form field specifications.
 See below.
-      :values         - Map of values used to populate the form fields, or a form-data-encoded string
+      :values         - Map of values used to populate the form fields, or a form-data-encoded string.
       :submit-label   - Label to use on the submit button.
 Defaults to "Submit" :cancel-label   - Label to use on the cancel button.
+Defaults to "Cancel" :cancel-options - Options map provided to the cancel DOM node (see Hiccup).
+                        If this options is provided, `:cancel-href` MUST NOT be used.
-Defaults to "Cancel" :cancel-href    - When provided, shows a "Cancel" link or button next to the submit button
+      :cancel-href    - When provided, shows a "Cancel" link or button next to the submit button.
+                        If this options is provided, `:cancel-options` MUST NOT be used.
-      :validations    - A sequence of validation specifications :validator      - A function to call to validate parsed values for this form.
+      :validations    - A sequence of validation specifications.
+      :validator      - A function to call to validate parsed values for this form.
 The function should take a map of values and return a sequence of problem maps for each field that failed to